 Women’s full awareness of their place in the world—how the history of their oppression is localized in their bodies—only happens when they recognize they have been oblivious to it all along. “[T]he stir of new life, the palpable awakening of conscience” is how one writer reported on the new idea of feminism in a 1913 article for Harper’s Weekly.
 This awakening describes the process of learning.

-The politics must be accompanied and preceded by an ethical awakening within individuals.
 Less than a century after J.S.
 Mill wrote that the intellectual infantilizing of women was a way to oppress them, Simone de Beauvoir catalogued “how woman is taught to assume her condition,” of subjection and subordination in her existential feminist treatise, The Second Sex (1949).
 It is Beauvoir who inspired countless American feminists, including Audre Lorde, who quoted the French feminist in her famous talk, “The Master’s Tools Will Never Dismantle the Master’s House.”
 For, using tools and language unthinkingly and uncritically, Lorde warns, “will never enable us to bring about genuine change.”

 Chimamanda Ngozi Adichie’s thoughts about how historical social conditioning affects the psychology of the mind are similar to those penned by Beauvoir.
 In her concise We Should All Be Feminists (2014), popularized in Beyoncé’s hit song “Flawless,” Adichie also expounds upon the social conditioning of women: “We teach girls to shrink themselves.”
 Like Beauvoir and feminists before her, she locates the solution in breaking the chain of oppression in the mind and specifically through a re-training of the mind.
 “What matters even more is our attitude, our mindset,” Adichie contends in her elaboration of how gender has been inscribed as a morality.
 “The problem with gender is that it prescribes how we should be rather than recognizing how we are.”